+We aim to make Brent a safer borough, improve motoring standards, reduce traffic congestion, and contribute to reducing carbon emissions.
 Promoting sustainable modes of travel and improving air quality is of high concern to our residents.
-We will be introducing new measures in the coming years to tackle pollution as part of a wider effort across London, as well as continuing to work across the Council to tackle the climate change emergency in a concerted effort.
+We are continually evaluating ways to reduce pollution as part of a wider effort across London, as well as continuing to work across the Council to tackle the climate change emergency in a concerted effort.